userfront/guide/all/docs/api.md

 API keys allow you to perform machine-to-machine requests.

+You can read and verify API keys with standard REST operations.

 <!-- You can create, read, and verify API keys with standard REST operations. -->

 ::::